Secure Ordering | Free Shipping | Best Quality | Best Prices

 Supplement Interactions:

-• Omega-3 Fatty Acids: Combining omega-3 fatty acid supplements with blood thinners or antiplatelet medications may enhance the blood-thinning effect, potentially increasing the risk of bleeding.
+- Omega-3 Fatty Acids: Combining omega-3 fatty acid supplements with blood thinners or antiplatelet medications may enhance the blood-thinning effect, and could increase the risk of bleeding.

-• Probiotics: Probiotic supplements may enhance the absorption of certain antibiotics, potentially reducing their efficacy in treating bacterial infections.
+- Probiotics: Probiotic supplements may enhance the absorption of certain antibiotics, and can reduce their effectiveness in treating bacterial infections.

-• Vitamin D: High doses of vitamin D supplements may interact with certain corticosteroid medications, potentially increasing calcium levels in the blood and leading to hypercalcemia.
+- Vitamin D: High doses of vitamin D supplements may interact with certain corticosteroid medications, possibly increasing calcium levels in the blood and leading to hypercalcemia.

 Food First!